victorjonsson/PHP-Rocker/README.md

 }
 ```

-Update user data.
+**Update user data**.
 Any of the parameters email, nick, password and meta can be given.
 Meta should be of type array.
 Setting a meta value to `null` will remove the meta data.
 Setting a meta value to `true` or `false` will turn the
 value into corresponding boolean value.
+To update a user the client has to authenticate as the user in question or as
+a user that has admin privileges.

 ```
 $ curl -X POST http://website.com/api/user/some.user@website.com -d 'nick=Johnny&meta[country]=Norway&meta[adult]=true'